rt121212121/electron_cash_scheduled_payments_plugin/README.md

 1. Select the `Scheduled Payments` tab.
 2. Right click in the list window, and select the `New scheduled payment` item.
 3. A dialog will appear that allows you to construct a scheduled payment.
 It will estimate the next time that payment will be made, to help you visualise how your choice of when the payment will be made, will play out.
-Select Create when you have filled out all the fields.
+Select `Create` when you have filled out all the fields.
 4. Wait until that new payment's next payment time passes.

 ## Known Issues ##

 * The fake clock is not correctly hooked up to the payment scheduler.
+So it does work, but.. it's not obvious how it works.
+Note that due payments are only detected once every real time minute, at 1 second past each minute.
+But the time used for detection is always the current selected clock, whether real or fake.
 * If you enter more than one address in the scheduled payment, who knows what will happen.
-Don't do it.
+Only one address is stored.